Elession/pwn-challenges/Challenges/libraryc/solution/README.md

 We want to call functions straight from the libc library and build our own exploit.

 libc by default has **ASLR** enabled, which means the functions will always run at a different address.
+(This is to prevent attackers from easily accessing libc functions and running malicious code).

 Instead, what we can do is to leak the address of the function on runtime.

 To do that, we need to understand what **PLT** and **GOT** is.